 Australian HDR Employees Make Impact with Six Community Grants

-“My personal goal is to keep the Lifehouse Australia Trust running so they can continue to provide invaluable support for the community and cancer patients in New South Wales — in the same way that I was supported during my cancer treatment,” said Marica Pozega, an HDR senior architectural technician and grant sponsor.
+“My personal goal for this grant is to keep the Lifehouse Australia Trust running so they can continue to provide invaluable support for the community and cancer patients in New South Wales — in the same way that I was supported during my cancer treatment,” said Marica Pozega, an HDR senior architectural technician and grant sponsor.
 “My hope is that future research work will help patients in New South Wales (and hopefully around the world) with their recovery and treatment.”

 Similar to the U.S.-based HDR Foundation, the HDR Australia Fund awards grants to charities that support education, healthy communities and the environment, mirroring the professional expertise of HDR employees.

 “It has been inspiring to witness the generosity and enthusiasm demonstrated by the Australian team,” said Cate Cowlishaw, HDR regional managing principal.
 “By giving back to the communities we serve, we hope to contribute to making our society a more equitable and inclusive place.”

 The HDR Foundation provides grants to qualified organizations that align with HDR’s areas of expertise: education, healthy communities and environmental stewardship.
 As an employee-funded and employee-driven foundation, preference is given to organizations located in communities in which HDR employees live and work, and those with strong employee involvement.
 Since its inception, the HDR Foundation has provided more than $6 million in grants to over 250 organizations.
 In 2021, HDR employees in Australia welcomed the establishment of the HDR Australia Fund, opening up philanthropic support to charities across Australia.